mohimanilab/MASSTplus/README.md

 [cluster centers for division 8](https://drive.google.com/file/d/18KcAnNMdQ6R7_ypVy2my2fYr-CovLG40/view?usp=sharing)

-## Networking+ Results for GNPS
+## PAIRING+ Results for GNPS
-We apply pairing+ algorithm on the clustered GNPS spectra library to generate the molecular network.
+We apply PAIRING+ to the clusters resulting from CLUSTERING+ to compute the molecular network.
 The network is stored in two files

 ### Network Nodes
  The first output file stores general information for the [nodes of the GNPS molecular network](https://drive.google.com/file/d/1_jaBgPQJRxO2Gpr8hxD1Na2QZEX_Kyju/view?usp=sharing) in `tsv` format.
-The network contains over 8M nodes in total.
-Each node is the representative spectra of a cluster.
+The network contains over 8M nodes (total number of non-singleton clusters resulting from CLUSTERING+) in total.
 Each row of the `tsv` output represents a node in the network.
 The columns of the output represent:
 - `scan_number_among_centers` is a unique ID assigned to each cluster in the network
 - `component_index` is a unique ID assigned to the each connected component in the network
 - `source_division` is the division this cluster came from (ranges from division0 to division8)